Great Denver Restaurants for Kids

 Don't be led astray by the name.
 Sure, you'll be tempted by the vast array of exotic cheesecakes on display, but the Cheesecake Factory at the Tabor Center's encyclopedic menu and enormous portions of pre-dessert foods just might have you taking the cheesecake home in a take-out box.
 You can order just about anything here — from pad Thai to gooey pizza to shrimp tacos to a sophisticated steak.
 It's a great place for picky eaters and features a nice patio from which to people-watch those 16th-street strollers while you indulge.

 Dave and Buster's

 What kid wouldn't love 48,000 square feet of action-packed fun and games?
 Dave & Buster's features pocket billiard tables, shuffleboard, golf simulator, a "million-dollar midway" full of arcade games, virtual world digital theme environment, skeeball, a huge menu and a prize room to redeem game coupons.
-Head over here when the natives are restless and you're craving some loud music, lots of lights and people-watching galore - Dave & Buster's is not for the timid!
+Head over here when the natives are restless and you're craving some loud music, lots of lights and people-watching galore.